uidaholib/base-digital-collections-template/pages/about.md

 Overhead photographs of the sheets on which the buttons are mounted also provide an idea of the great variety of button sizes and shapes represented in this collection:

-{% include feature/pdf.html objectid="https://objects.lib.uidaho.edu/buttons/referencesheets.pdf" width="50" %}
+{% include feature/image.html objectid="referencesheets" width="50" %}

 &nbsp;